davidarchanjo/spring-boot-reactive-crud-rest/README.md

 ## Exception Handling
-When working with Spring MVC application, `@ControllerAdvice` provides a way to unify and centralize exception handling across the whole application reducing code duplication and keeping our code clean.
+When working with Spring MVC application, `@ControllerAdvice` provides a way to unify and centralize exception handling across the whole application by reducing code duplication resulting in cleaner code.
 With applications powered by **Spring WebFlux** it wouldn't be different.
 I implemented separately for both endpoint types (annotation-based and functional-route-based) global exception handling that can be checked on the classes [GlobalWebMVCExceptionHandler](src/main/java/io/davidarchanjo/code/exception/GlobalWebMVCExceptionHandler.java) and [GlobalWebFluxExceptionHandler](src/main/java/io/davidarchanjo/code/exception/GlobalWebFluxExceptionHandler.java) respectively.